Mdellit110/Project2/README.md

 Walk or Cab

-MVP: find how long it will take to travel somewhere based on traffic giving a start point and end point.
+MVP: find how long it will take to travel somewhere based on traffic from current location to a given end point.

 PostMVP:
-- [ ] Set start point based on current location using geolocation api
-- [ ] Check for walk ETA and driving ETA
+- [X] Check for walk ETA and driving ETA
-- [ ] Compare the two ETAs to suggest faster option
+- [X] Compare the two ETAs to suggest faster option
-- [ ] Store data saved from average walking speed per person to more accurately suggest option
 - [ ] Use the actual map to set the destination and show routes

 APIs:
-- [ ] Google Maps javascript API
+-  Google Maps javascript API
-- [ ] Google Distance matrix API
+-  Google Distance matrix service
-- [ ] Google Geocoding API
-- [ ] Google Geolocation API

 Libraries:
-- [ ] Google-maps-react
+-  google-maps-react
-- [ ] Google-distance-matrix
+-  react-router-dom

 Components:
-- [ ] RenderMap- renders a basic map on screen
-- [ ] DestinationForm- allow user to input their destination and current location manually
+- [ ] DestinationForm - allow user to input their destination
-- [ ] CalcDifference - calculate if walking time is faster then driving and return some comparative stats
+- [ ] CalcTravel - calculates time and distance from current location to set destination and returns data to state
-- [ ] CalcWalking- calculates time to walk
+- [ ] CalcBestRoute - compared data taken from calc travel and compares to find faster option
-- [ ] CalcDriving- calculates time to drive
+- [ ] DisplayResults - displays the time it will take to travel for both walk and drive
-- [ ] DisplayOptions- will render the page showing data received from CalcDifference
+- [ ] DisplayBestRoute - displays a suggestion for the best method of transportation

 Expected issues: